 You could try couchsurfing as well.
 Meeting up with locals or foreigners living there would not only save on sleeping, it would also give you a more local contact in the area.

 Oh Japan, I love you so much for your food!
-Really it is some of the best food I have had anywhere.
+Really it’s some of the best food I have had anywhere.

 The great thing is that you can eat some really good food and it wont cost that much.

-You can save money by eating at the cheaper places, but when you get to a new region it is worth it too at least once try the local dishes.
+You can save money by eating at the cheaper places but when you get to a new region it’s worth it to at least try once the local dishes.
 They may cost a little more, but not a lot.
 You’re talking sometimes only a $5-10 price difference.
 Most hotels and hostels can recommend good local eateries.

-In fact in many places leading up to major tourist sites, and inside big shopping malls, they sometimes give out food samples from the eateries.
-I have been on the way to a ramen place hungry before, only to find so many little free snacks on the way, that by the time I arrived, I was full.
+In fact many places leading up to major tourist sites and inside big shopping malls sometimes give out food samples from the eateries.
+I have been on the way to a ramen place hungry, only to find so many free snacks on the way that by the time I arrived, I was full.